Super Bowl XLVIII: Local market coverage

 The flagship stations of each station in the markets of each team carried their local play-by-play calls.
 In Seattle, KIRO-FM (97.3) and KIRO (710 AM) carried the "Seahawks Bing Radio Network" call with Steve Raible on play-by-play and Warren Moon with color commentary, while in Denver, the Broncos play-by-play from the "Denver Broncos Radio Network" aired on KOA (850 AM) and KRFX (103.5) with the play-by-play of Dave Logan and the color commentary of Ed McCaffrey.
 The Spanish-language partner of the Broncos, KJMN (92.1)/KMXA (1090) carried the game in that language for the Denver market.
 Sirius XM Radio carried the Westwood One and local team feeds over satellite radio, along with the call in eight other languages.
 Outside of those stations, all the other stations in the Seahawks and Broncos radio networks carried the Westwood One call per NFL rules.
 KOA and KIRO are both clear-channel stations, which allowed listeners throughout most of the western US to hear the portion of the contest which continued past sunset local time.

 International radio coverage

 Westwood One's coverage was simulcast on TSN Radio in Canada.

-In the United Kingdom, Absolute Radio 90s carried the game for the first time, taking over rights from the BBC, who carried the contest for several years prior.
+In the United Kingdom, Absolute Radio 90s carried the game for the first time, taking over rights from the BBC Radio 5 Sports Extra, who carried the contest for several years prior.
 The in-house Absolute Radio broadcast featured Darren Fletcher on color commentary (the same capacity in which he served with the BBC), Rocky Boiman with additional contributions and Will Gavin on play-by-play.